 Joseph M. Kahn is a Professor of Electrical Engineering at Stanford University.
 He received a Ph.D. in Physics from University of California, Berkeley in 1986.
-His achievements include: first successful synchronous (coherent) detection in fiber optics (1989); first probabilistic shaping in optical communications (1999); founding of StrataLight Communications, market leader in first-generation phase-modulated fiber transmission systems (2000); and first electronic compensation of fiber Kerr nonlinearity (2002), which led to digital backpropagation (2008).
-He received the National Science Foundation Presidential Young Investigator Award (1991) and is a Fellow of the IEEE (2000).
+His achievements include: first successful synchronous (i.e., coherent) detection using semiconductor lasers (1989); first probabilistic shaping in optical communications (1999); founding of StrataLight Communications, market leader in first-generation phase-modulated fiber transmission systems (2000); first electronic compensation of fiber Kerr nonlinearity (2002), which led to digital backpropagation (2008); and elucidation of principal modes in multimode waveguides (2005), which led to statistics of strongly coupled modal group delays and gains/losses in multimode systems (2011).
+Kahn received the National Science Foundation Presidential Young Investigator Award (1991) and is a Fellow of the IEEE (2000).

 Read a longer biography instead.